iagofeijoorey/my-university-portfolio/README.md

 ## Projects
 *1* GestionImpresoras: C program to manage different type of TAD structures.

-*2* ETSEmaps: C program to manage a graph
+*2* ETSEmaps: C program to manage a graph with locations of cities and the roads that connects them.

 ## Author
 **Iago Feijoo Rey**